etiennebr/rstdocs/Applications/Feature Extraction/ComputePolylineFeatureFromImage.rst

 **Feature expression**
-The feature formula (b1 < 0.3) where b1 is the standard name of input image first band
+The feature formula (b1 < 0.3) where b1 is the standard name of input image first band.

 **Feature name**
-The field name corresponding to the feature codename (NONDVI, ROADSA...)
+The field name corresponding to the feature codename (NONDVI, ROADSA...).

 **Output Vector Data**
-The output vector data containing polylines with a new field
+The output vector data containing polylines with a new field.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------